Sackler Wing

-The Sackler Wing (1978) is a building designed by Kevin Roche, located to the north of the original Metropolitan Museum of Art building, is an addition built to house the Temple of Dendur, brought from Egypt to New York.
+The Sackler Wing (1978) is located at The Met Fifth Avenue, the Metropolitan Museum of Art's flagship location in New York City.
+Designed by Kevin Roche and located to the north of the museum's original building, the wing was built to house the Temple of Dendur, brought from Egypt to New York.

 The wing was named after the Sackler family, associated with the Purdue Pharma company accused of fuelling the opioid crisis in the US.
-The Sacklers made a substantial donation to the Met for the construction of the wing, that's why it received their name.
 In 2021 the name Sackler was removed from several elements of the Met Museum, but no substitute name for this wing was proposed.
 Maps of the Met Museum show in 2023 no name for this particular wing, while the related one situated at the south side, The Michael C. Rockefeller Wing, remains well identified.
 The space within the Wing housing the temple is just Gallery 131.

 History

-The addition of the wing was part of a comprehensive architectural renewal plan for the Museum, devised by the then director of the Met, Thomas Hoving.
-Several additions were planned, with different donors, but in order to house the Egyptian temple of Dendur, Hoving calculated that 3.5 million dollars were needed.
-Arthur Sackler volunteered to offer that amount in 1967.
+The addition of the wing was part of a comprehensive architectural renewal plan for the Museum by then director of the Met, Thomas Hoving.
+Several additions were planned, with different donors, but in order to house the Egyptian temple of Dendur, Hoving calculated that $3.5 million was needed.
+Arthur Sackler volunteered that amount in 1967.
 In the negotiations that followed, names for several galleries and wings were assigned to the Sacklers, with personal mentions of the brothers Arthur, Mortimer and Raymond, each mentioned with the letters “M.D.” following his name in every signage associated.
-It was also stipulated that the money will come personally from the three doctors.
-However, the payment of the donation was to be paid over twenty years, so when the building had to be built, there wasn't enough cash and the city "ended up chipping in $1.4 million", according to journalist Patrick Radden Keefe in his book Empire of Pain.
+It was also stipulated that the money would come personally from the three doctors.
+However, the payment of the donation was to be paid over twenty years, and the city "ended up chipping in $1.4 million", according to journalist Patrick Radden Keefe in his book Empire of Pain.

 The plan was approved in 1971.
-The Sackler Wing was complete by the end 1978, and the rest in 1991.
+The Sackler Wing was complete by the end of 1978, and the rest in 1991.
 All directed by Roche's architectural firm, Kevin Roche John Dinkeloo and Associates.
 The launch of a new exhibit was prepared for opening of the Wing, The Treasures of King Tut, showing objects from the tomb of Tutankhamun.
-Also a show by choreographer Martha Graham was commissioned for the opening by the Sacklers.
+A show by choreographer Martha Graham was also commissioned for the opening by the Sacklers.